 Once in the Camera, you'll see some floating controls on the edges of the screen.

-Top Edge: From left to right they are Photo Sphere, Panorama, Face Beauty, Motion Track, and Normal.
+Top Edge: From left to right they are Photo Sphere, Panorama, Face Beauty, Motion Track, Picture in Picture, Live Photo Mode, and Normal.
 You must slide the list left and right to access all of them.